malinka775/cssMemSlider/README.md

-Slider on pure HTML and CSS (no JS, CSS frameworks used)
+CSS slider on pure HTML and CSS (no js and css frameworks used)